MattGerard/dota_2_In_House/README.md

 ## DotaHouse
 A concept build using the MEAN stack, built with MEANJS.org

-DotaHouse is meant to be an in-house Dota 2 leauge where users can join non-ranked games together and play along side and vs other players in their same skill bracket.
+DotaHouse is meant to be an in-house Dota 2 league where users can join non-ranked games together and play along side and vs other players in their same skill bracket.
 In-house leagues are created for players who want to take their games slightly more seriously than public matchmaking and want to improve their gameplay mechanics.

 Integrated with Steamcommunity OAuth, and because the users MMR is not available as a public call, this tool relied on a user adding a steam chat bot to it's friends, from there the bot could then access the users dota 2 MMR or Match Making Rating.
 Once the bot retrieved the users MMR they would recieve a steam chat message to be notified that they no longer needed to be friends and the bot would remove the user from the friends list.
 The MMR is a rating that would determine the users bracket that they could access for in-house match making games.